FAQ

 Why are companies from the industrial sector part of this effort?

 Carbon Measures’ membership includes leading businesses from diverse industries and geographies, many of which operate large, complex supply chains.
-The industrial sector accounts for a significant percentage of global emissions and has an important role to play in decarbonization.
+The industrial sector accounts for a significant percentage of global emissions and has an important role to play in meaningfully reducing them.
 Their participation is essential to developing an accounting framework that works in real-world conditions.
 Carbon Measures is actively building a broad membership base to ensure the framework reflects diverse business models and operational realities, as well as sufficient coverage by industry to address the specific approaches required for product-level measurement.
-Member companies are committed to establishing a more accurate, ledger-based carbon emissions accounting system for tracking emissions and supporting compliance-based product-level carbon intensity standards that unlock innovation, competition, and lower-carbon manufacturing.
-Our members understand the importance of reducing global carbon emissions, and they’re committed to help reach that goal.
+Member companies are committed to establishing an investment-grade, ledger-based carbon emissions accounting system for tracking emissions and supporting compliance-based product-level carbon intensity standards that unlock innovation, competition, and lower-carbon manufacturing.
+Our members understand the importance of reducing global carbon emissions, and they’re committed to helping reach that goal.

 Does this work risk slowing progress on existing reporting requirements?

 No. Carbon Measures was established to unlock demand for lower-carbon products.
-Carbon Measures is advocating for a decision-useful carbon accounting framework coupled with mandatory, product-level carbon intensity standards enforced by governments.
-Carbon Measures’ carbon accounting framework will establish the foundational data that will enable businesses to differentiate lower-carbon products and equip policymakers to establish clear, enforceable product-level carbon intensity standards.
+Carbon Measures is advocating for an investment-grade, ledger-based carbon accounting framework, coupled with mandatory, product-level carbon intensity standards enforced by governments.
+Carbon Measures’ carbon accounting framework would establish the foundational data that would enable businesses to differentiate lower-carbon products and equip policymakers to establish clear, enforceable product-level carbon intensity standards.
+We believe this effort will reduce carbon emissions at scale throughout the value chain.

 Carbon Measures' approach